Skip to Main Content

 Remove Excess Moisture

-One of the quickest and easiest ways to reduce moisture in the air is to run an air conditioner during the summer months and add a dehumidifier to rooms where moisture lurks, including the basement, crawl space, or other areas without good air circulation.
+One of the quickest and easiest ways to reduce moisture in the air is to run an air conditioner during the summer months and add a dehumidifier to rooms where moisture lurks, including the crawl space or other areas without good air circulation.
+It’s also beneficial to waterproof the crawl space with interior drainage and a sump pump and encapsulate the crawl space with a durable vapor barrier.

 Other Indoor Tips